-It's beginning to look at lot like Christmas and Macy's is teaming up once again this year with Make-A-Wish to spread holiday cheer to sick children.
+It's beginning to look at lot like Christmas and Macy's is teaming up once again this year with Make-A-Wish to spread holiday cheer to children with life-threatening medical conditions.

-As part of its sixth annual Macy's "Believe" campaign, Macy's is inviting kids all across the country to believe by dropping off a letter for Santa in the red Santa Mail letterbox at their local Macy's.
-For each and every stamped letter dropped off in a Santa Mail letter box through Christmas Eve, Macy's will donate $1 to Make-A-Wish, up to $1 million, to help grant wishes for children who have life-threatening diseases.
+As part of its seventh annual "Believe" campaign, Macy's is inviting kids of all ages across the country to believe by dropping off a letter for Santa in the red Santa Mail letterbox at their local Macy's.
+And, for the first time this year, the "Believe" letter-writing campaign is going digital.
+Customers can visit Macys.com/Believe and email their letter to Santa.
+For each letter collected in stores and online through Christmas Eve, Macy's will donate $1 to Make-A-Wish, up to $1 million, to help grant wishes for children who have life-threatening medical conditions.

 "Embracing their imagination is what allows our wish kids to think big; to think about the future as they fight their illness," said David Williams, president and CEO of Make-A-Wish America.
 "Macy's "Believe" campaign captures that sentiment perfectly and we are so proud to work with such a caring, passionate, and generous company."

-Make-A-Wish has granted wishes for children with life-threatening illnesses since 1980, making over 226,000 wishes become a reality, from meeting a celebrity role model, to becoming a rock star for a day, starring in a Broadway play, swimming with dolphins, visiting Disneyland and more.
+Make-A-Wish has granted wishes for children since 1980, making over 240,000 wishes become a reality, from meeting a celebrity role model, to becoming a rock star for a day, starring in a Broadway play, swimming with dolphins, visiting Disneyland and more.

 HOW YOU CAN GET INVOLVED:

-Bring a stamped letter, addressed to "Santa At The North Pole," to your local Macy's store and drop it in a special Santa Mail letterbox.
+Bring a stamped letter, addressed to "Santa At The North Pole," to your local Macy's store and drop it in a special Santa Mail letterbox or email your letter at Macys.com/Believe.
 For each letter received through Dec.
 24, Macy's will donate $1, up to $1 million, to Make-A-Wish.
-Macy's will count up the letters and deliver them to the Post Office.
+Macy's will count the letters received in stores and deliver them to the Post Office.

 Click here to locate a letterbox near you.